akintunero/dns-poisoning-detector/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This tool is for educational and professional use only.
+Always obtain proper authorization before monitoring network traffic on systems you do not own or have explicit permission to test.